The average cost for dog vaccinations ranges from $20 to $150 in the first year, and from $10 to $100 per year afterward.

 Most humane societies and shelters include the first rounds of vaccinations in the adoption fee.

 Tip: It is possible to order vaccines online and vaccinate the dog yourself, but be sure you order from a reliable company.
-DrsFosterSmith.com has a guide on how to vaccinate a pet.
+Can I Give My Dog[2] provides an article discussing Do-It-Yourself dog vaccinations.

 Depending on local laws, rabies vaccinations can now be given on a three-year schedule rather than yearly.